MrVinegar/Coursera_Capstone/README.md

 **Audience**

-This project mainly targets people that like going out to eat but also want to be in a worry-free environment, however it also applies for other public facilities such as bars, playgrounds and other businesses where social distancing is not able to achieve.
+This project mainly targets people that like going out to eat but also want to be in a worry-free environment in the top 4 states that have the most amount of covid-19 cases, however it also applies for other public facilities such as bars, playgrounds and other businesses where social distancing is not able to achieve.

 ## Data Section